They're Telling You To Buy At Any Price

 They're telling you to buy at any price.
-And not only that, they're telling you that your life depends on it.
+And, not only that, they're telling you that your life depends on it.

-And here's the thing.
+And, here's the thing.
 That is not hyperbole.
 "They" refers to one of the most recognizable pundits in the financial universe, the "buy at any price" bit refers to that pundit quite literally telling you to ignore multiples, and the "livelihood depends on it" bit refers to that same pundit, in the same post, suggesting that with technology set to make further inroads into society, buying tech stocks (QQQ) is the only thing you can do to preserve your livelihood.

 If you think any of that is a deliberate attempt to misconstrue a new post from Josh Brown, well then I challenge you to read his post (which is getting all kinds of praise) called "Just Buy The Robots" and come to a different interpretation.
 Here's the key quote that I'm referring to: